codemis/fat_free_wunderlist/README.md

 Here are some of the features in this release:

-* Important Tasks - Tasks marked due as "As Soon As Possible" or "Today" will be flagged as important in your Wunderlist inbox/list.
+* Important Tasks - Tasks due "As Soon As Possible" or "Today" will be flagged as important.
+* User Specific - Each user can use their Wunderlist account.
 * Post to a List - Just supply the list in the initializer file, and all tasks will be added to that list.
-* Flags Assets -  If the task involves an account, contact, opportunity, etc,  then the asset name and type is added to the Wunderlist inbox/list.
+* Flags Assets -  If the task involves an account, contact, opportunity, etc,  then the asset name and type is added to the Wunderlist todo.

 ## Limitations

-Since we are using the email approach,  you will not be able to update or delete tasks in your Wunderlist account through your Fat Free CRM.
+Since we are using the email approach,  you will not be able to update or delete tasks added to your Wunderlist account through your Fat Free CRM.
 You will need to manage them in your Wunderlist account.
 Also,  this gem only supports one Wunderlist account and list per user.

 ## Requirements